 Todeschini brothers are doing wonders here and made thrilling 2015s.
 But they have excellent soil (Mangot) to make wines from!

-2015 La Brande - earthy and flowery flavours, good intensity of fruit and nice length.
+2015 La Brande - earthy and flowery flavors, good fruit intensity, and nice length.
 88p.

-2015 Mangot - fine focused fruit, fine tannin too, freshness, fine acidity and complexity, fine backbone and balance, persistently fruity finish.
+2015 Mangot - fine focused fruit, fine tannin, freshness, fine acidity and complexity, fine backbone and balance, persistently fruity finish.
 92p.

-2015 Mangot Todeschini - more of everything than in normal cuvée, substantial amount of oak, which is kept quiet by loads of ripe fruit.
+2015 Mangot Todeschini - more of everything than in normal cuvée, a substantial amount of oak kept quiet by loads of ripe fruit.
 Excellent effort.
 92-93p.

-2014 La Brande is earthy and spicy, with good concentration and structure and a nice length.
+2014 La Brande is earthy and spicy, with good concentration, structure, and a nice length.
 88p.

 2014 Mangot Todeschini - produced since 2008 vintage) - sweet fruit and tannin, powerful and intense, fine structure, meaty finish.
 91+p.